-- a.
-When an access is needed in temporary situations for a limited period of time, a temporary access connection may be allowed, but it is subject to special stipulations as determined by the department. - b.
-The location of the temporary access shall comply with all safety and sight distance requirements. - c.
-Temporary access shall be authorized only for a specified period of time.
-In no event shall the period of the permit extend beyond 24 consecutive months. - d.
-The permittee is responsible for all costs incurred, including removal of the access and restoration of the right-of-way at the end of the permit period. - e.
+a.
+When an access is needed in temporary situations for a limited period of time, a temporary access connection may be allowed, but it is subject to special stipulations as determined by the department.

+b.
+The location of the temporary access shall comply with all safety and sight distance requirements.

+c.
+Temporary access, if authorized, may be permitted up to but not exceeding 24 consecutive months.

+d.
+The permittee is responsible for all costs incurred, including removal of the access and restoration of the right-of-way at the end of the permit period.

+e.
 An application for temporary access is not needed if the temporary access is for department purposes and has been approved in department internal documents and, when required, by the Federal Highway Administration.